gramineproject/graphene/CONTRIBUTING.md

 In general, a PR should:

-1. Address a single problem; i.e., it should add one feature of fix one issue.
+1. Address a single problem; i.e., it should add one feature or fix one issue.
 Fixes for distinct issues should be separated into multiple PRs.
 2. Clearly explain the problem and solution in the PR and commit messages, using grammatically correct English.
-3. Include unit tests for the new behavior or bugfix, except in special circumstances.
+3. Include unit tests for the new behavior or bugfix, except in special circumstances, namely: when designing a unit test is difficult (e.g., the code is deep enough in Graphene that it would require extra hooks for testing) or cannot be easily tested (e.g., a performance fix).
 4. Follow project style guidelines.

 ### PR Life Cycle

 1. A PR is created.
-If the author knows a good candidate for the review (e.g. the author of the specific component) they should assign a suggested reviewer on GitHub.
+If the authors know a good candidate for the review (e.g., the author of the specific component) they should assign a suggested reviewer on GitHub.
 2. From this point on the branch is public, which means that no push-forces are allowed without reviewers’ permission.
 3. Reviewers shouldn’t push commits to the PR, only the authors are allowed to do so.
 4. Reviewers add comments to the changes.